 If you have a VingCard lock, there are a few different ways to change it.

-First, you can call your building manager and ask them to send in a locksmith to install the new hotel lock.
+First, you can call your building manager and ask them to send a locksmith to install the new hotel lock.
 This is the most convenient option but also the most expensive.

 If you’re having trouble with your VingCard lock, don’t worry!
 Here are some steps that can help you fix it.